xwmx/nb/docs/index.markdown

-When [`nb sync`](#sync) encounters a conflict in a text file and can't cleanly merge overlapping local and remote changes, `nb` saves both versions within the file separated by git conflict markers.
+When [`nb sync`](#sync) encounters a conflict in a text file and can't cleanly merge overlapping local and remote changes, `nb` saves both versions within the file separated by git conflict markers and prints a message indicating which file(s) encountered a conflict.
 Use [`nb edit`](#edit) to remove the conflict markers and delete any unwanted text.

 For example, in the following file, the second list item was changed on two systems, and git has no way to determine which one we want to keep: